kyamagu/mexopencv/README.markdown

     $ make test

-Developer documentation can be generated with doxygen if installed.
+Developer documentation can be generated with Doxygen if installed.

     $ make doc

 This will create HTML and LaTeX files under `doc/`.

-__Ubuntu 14.04__

-Before running `make`, run the attached script once to remove the dependency to the nonfree module.

-    $ sh utils/remove_nonfree.sh

-### Error: Invalid MEX file or Segmentation fault
+### Troubleshooting: Invalid MEX file or Segmentation fault

-If MATLAB says 'Library not loaded' or any other error in the test, it's likely the compatibility issue between a system library and MATLAB's internal library.
-You might be able to fix this issue by preloading the library file.
+If MATLAB says 'Library not loaded' or any other error in the test, it's likely a compatibility issue between a system library and MATLAB's internal library.
+You might be able to fix this issue by *preloading* the library file.
 On Linux, set the correct library path in `LD_PRELOAD` environmental variable.
-For example, if you see `GLIBCXX_3.4.15` error in mex, use the following to start MATLAB.
+For example, if you see `GLIBCXX_3.4.15` error in MEX, use the following to start MATLAB.

     $ LD_PRELOAD=/usr/lib/libstdc++.so.6 matlab

 Note that you need to find the correct path to the shared object.
 For example, `/usr/lib64/` instead of `/usr/lib/`.
-You can use `locate` command to find the location of the shared object.
-On Mac OS X, this environmental variable is named `DYLD_INSERT_LIBRARIES`.
+You can use `locate` command to find the location of the shared libraries.
+On Mac OS X, this environment variable is named `DYLD_INSERT_LIBRARIES`.

-To find what library is incompatible, use `ldd` command both in the Unix shell and within MATLAB to one of the compiled MEX-files.
+To find what library is conflicting, use `ldd` command both in the Unix shell and within MATLAB to one of the compiled MEX-files.
 For example,

     $ ldd +cv/imread.mexa64    # within UNIX shell